 We need to know the environment of the pentest asset.
 The standard options are:

-- Production (Serves end users)
+- Production (for end users)

-- Staging (Proposed future production environment)
+- Staging (proposed future production environment)

 If you define your environment differently, let us know.
 Add that information in comments.